cromelex/pages-garden/content/projects/NFC jukebox.md

 ## The NFC bit

 To read the cards, I bought a M5Stack RFID sensor, plugged it into an Atom Lite ESP32, and flashed it with ESPHome.
 Someone has already done the hard work, so it's easy to find a working config and to quickly adapt it to my needs.
+I put together a configuration using a template from [M5Stack-ESPHome.](https://github.com/Chill-Division/M5Stack-ESPHome/blob/main/RFID%202%20Unit%20(WS1850S).md)
+The below NFC/RFID related bit has been updated on 24/03/2025, following changes in the upstream template.

 I did a small change in the code, based on the existing code of the Adonno Tag Reader which I use as part of my alarm system.
 This is what the final code looks like: